Saturday, March 6, 2021

-Choose togetherness, but make sure we don’t run away from drama too easily.
-There are ones we do have to run away from of course.
+Choose togetherness, but make sure we don’t run away from dramas too easily.
+There are ones that we do have to run away from of course due to safety reasons.

-For many cases, we have to teach our patients to deal with the drama in a more healthy way I am afraid.
-Hard work for sure.
+For many cases, we have to teach our patients to deal with the dramas in more healthy ways.
+Hard work for sure but a worthwhile pursuit.